keithricker/essence-framework/README.md

 ## The View Class:
 - Arguments:
 1. A factory class for retreiving the desired records,
-2. Parameters object: key/value pairs (optional).
+2. Config object: key/value pairs (optional).

 **The Factory:** just needs to be a class with a method that returns an array of records.
 Each record being an object with key/value pairs representing the data: i.e. { author:"JK Rowling", book: "Harry Potter" }